Mediation is a well recognised means of family dispute resolution.

 Upon acceptance, which requires proof of successful completion of the course, and provision of insurance and other documents, you will be registered with AIFLAM as your RMAB.

-You will also be placed on the National Register of Mediators on the Mediator Standards Board (MSB) website.
+You will also be placed on the National Register of Registered Practitioners on the Australian Mediator and Dispute Resolution Accreditation Standards (AMDRAS) website.

 Additionally you will be provided with the logo from AIFLAM for you to use on websites, marketing material, and other documentation verifying your qualifications and membership.
-MSB also provide a logo for use by you to recognise your qualifications.
+AMDRAS also provides a logo for use by you to recognise your qualifications.

-Every two (2) years Nationally Accredited Mediators must have their qualifications renewed.
-Under the NMAS Standards a specific number of mediations and CPD points are required to reaccredit.
+Every two (2) years Registered Practitioners under the Australian Mediator and Dispute Resolution Accreditation Standards (AMDRAS) must have their qualifications renewed.
+Under AMDRAS a specific number of mediations and CPD points are required to reaccredit.

-Completion of the relevant Reaccreditation Form stating your experience is required, with the addition to the fee payable to the MSB.
+Completion of the relevant Re-accreditation Form stating your experience is required, with the addition to the fee payable to the AMDRAS Board.

 This will be assessed by AIFLAM Mediation Committee and once approved your re-accreditation date will be advised, and you will be provided with a Certificate.